DXH430725/Xtradingbot/ARCHITECTURE.md

 ## 1. Strategy Layer
 - Contains trading logic in `mm_bot/strategy/*`.
 - Strategies inherit from `StrategyBase` and are life-cycle managed by `TradingCore`.
-- Strategies obtain connectors through the runner registry and rely on execution helpers (e.g. tracking orders) exposed by the connector layer.
+- Strategies obtain connectors through the runner registry and rely on execution helpers (e.g. tracking orders) exposed by the execution layer.
-- The redesigned smoke-test strategy (`ConnectorSmokeTestStrategy`) now anchors its limit prices to both the live order book and the connector-provided ticker, retries once with an aggressive price if an exchange rejects the initial quote, and logs bid/ask/last-price context for easier diagnosis.
+- The smoke-test strategy (`ConnectorSmokeTestStrategy`) now drives a **tracking limit** diagnostic: it re-posts a limit order at top-of-book until filled, verifies order-state updates from both REST and websocket feeds, flattens the fill with a reduce-only market order, and confirms no residual exposure remains.

 ## 2. Execution Layer
 - Located in `mm_bot/execution/`.
 - `OrderTracker` maintains the order state machine (`NEW → SUBMITTING → OPEN → PARTIALLY_FILLED → FILLED/CANCELLED/FAILED`).
-- `TrackingLimitOrder`/`TrackingMarketOrder` expose awaitable helpers for strategies so they can `await order.wait_final(...)` or tail incremental updates.
+- `TrackingLimitOrder`/`TrackingMarketOrder` expose awaitable helpers so strategies can `await order.wait_final(...)` or stream incremental updates.
+- `tracking_limit.py` adds `place_tracking_limit_order()`, a reusable helper that keeps replacing a limit order at the best bid/ask until it fills or times out, abstracting the loop that the smoke test (and future strategies) can reuse.
 - Connectors inherit from `BaseConnector` to integrate tracking, fan out events, and provide consistent debug logging.
 The base automatically dispatches callbacks and logs every transition when debug mode is enabled.

 ## 3. Connector Layer